 Many women have doubts about how their donated eggs will be used in conceiving a child.
 Also, many of them even have concerns over how the child will be raised.

 There are some agencies that project a negative attitude towards the donors.
 For instance, they seek people based on race, intelligence and physical characteristics.
 This is done to help couples who will be receiving the eggs produce a child that closely resembles them.
 The only problem is that there’s no guarantee the promise will be met.
 Additionally, such a screening process has been compared to a “master race” mentality.

 On the brighter side, those who go with this method are from a stable financial background and can provide the child with loving homes.

 It takes lots of time and effort

 Just to be clear, egg donation is neither simple nor an easy process.
 Egg retrieval is done through a minor surgical procedure that lasts for only 15 to 20 minutes.
-But during that time, you’ll be sedated, and you need to take the rest of the day off to recover.
+But during that time, the procedure can sedate you, and you need to take the rest of the day off to recover.
 Following the procedure, you may have your reflexes impaired or may even feel disoriented.
 Although complications from egg donation are rare, some have reported bleeding and blood clots as a side effect.

 May result in conception

 This is true if you don’t abstain from unprotected sex for at least a week after retrieval.
-It may be possible that not all eggs would have been retrieved by the clinic, which may lead to pregnancy.
+It may be possible that the clinic would not retrieve all the eggs, which may lead to pregnancy.
 You need to take precaution during the egg donation process and the week after to ensure you do not conceive.

 Possibility of ovarian hyperstimulation